Sonjo people: History

+One theory about the origin of the Sonjo people suggests they came from the Uru state of the Chagga states in Kilimanjaro.
+According to a story, during a battle for the Uru throne, those defeated by Mangi Mkuruo fled and settled northwest of Mount Meru.
+They have remained there to this day and are now known as the Sonjo.

 Fosbrooke in 1938 defined the Sonjo as "an island of agricultural Bantu in a sea of nomadic Masai".
 Although the Maasai currently irrigate in Pagasi (where some Sonjo also live) and Peninyi, the irrigation of the Sonjo is a notable aspect of an otherwise pastoral area.
 In 1963, Robert Gray published the only comprehensive study of the Sonjo as "an irrigation-based society".

 Sonjo have moved in and out of Peninyi during the last few decades.
 Sonjo are claimed to have arrived in the 1950s by current (Maasai) locals.
 Glynn Isaac and Richard Leakey's 'Sonjo Expedition' in 1963-64 (to examine Pleistocene fossiliferous strata) discovered Sonjo living and cultivating at Peninyi.
 In the 1970s and 1980s, a Sonjo settlement coexisted with the Maasai, and a school was established in 1978; by 1984, the Sonjo at Peninyi numbered over 1500 people).
 However, they left the area in 1987 after deadly clashes with Maasai over pasture.

 Old Sonjo communities were compact and fortified, standing on strong defensive locations on hillsides above the neighboring plains, surrounded by impenetrable thorn thickets, and secured by many wooden stake entrances.
 Nyerere's ujamaa program (rural'socialism' and villagization) in the 1970s had a considerable impact on Sonjo settlement patterns.
 Ironically, given that one purpose of the initiative was to concentrate scattered populations, such 'villagization' pushed Sonjo, in 1975, to migrate out of their tight sites into the flatter lands below.
 To promote this migration, the old settlements were set on fire.
 In the case of Digodigo Jigo, the residents relocated 500 meters east of the creek from which their irrigation water was drawn, and named the area Moholo.